Skip to main content

 Start your hike in the old Inca town of Ollantaytambo.
 A beautiful village, complete with original and ancient Inca drainage systems, walls and even stone bricks.

-We stayed in Wasai Hostel, found facing the main and only plaza.
-Ignore the endless tour busses that flood the streets, and relish in the fact that you’re not just here for an expensive day visit.
-At only €14 per night for a private room and bathroom, including brekkie of coffee, eggs, bread and jam.
+We stayed in Wasai Hostel, facing the main and only plaza.
+Ignore the endless tour buses that flood the streets, and relish in the fact that you’re not just here for an expensive day visit.
+At only €14 per night for a private room and bathroom, including coffee, eggs, bread and jam.
 This was a steal.

 Bus to ‘Ochenta y Dos’

 The drive is 45 minutes, including stops for locals and costs 3sol (€1).
-We jumped on one around 8.45am and recommend you do the same.
-The aim is to arrive into Aguas Calientes before dark.
+We jumped on one around 8:45 a.m. and recommend you do the same.
+The aim is to arrive in Aguas Calientes before dark.
 So, the earlier the start, the better.

-The collectivo drops you to the entrance of the ‘Ochenta y Dos’ train station.
-From here you want to bypass the station and start walking through the town, until you can safely descend onto the tracks.
+The collectivo drops you at the entrance of the ‘Ochenta y Dos’ train station.
+From here you want to bypass the station and start walking through the town until you can safely descend onto the tracks.
 This is to avoid any train guards who will of course prevent you from walking along the tracks.

 With the tracks on your left, follow the road that leads to the right of the train station entrance.
 Stay straight on the path, ensuring the tracks stay on your left.
 The rocky path will veer up to the right, taking you away from the tracks, but continue on it.